Force over Distance: Chapter 22

 “Stop stewing, Chloe,” Eli said.
 “Figure out why Rush is weird so I don’t have to tell you.”

-“I think it has something to do with the colonel being out of commission,” Chloe said.
+“I think it has something to do with the colonel being out of commission,” Chloe offered.
 “Something strange has been going on between them.”

 “Strange!
 Yes!
 Odd!
 Super freaking bizarre!
 Keep going.”

-Young forced his eyes open again.
+Young forced his eyes open.
 This time, through the forward view, he recognized the gentle curve of Destiny’s FTL drive.

 “They’re always together,” Chloe continued.
 “I haven’t seen Dr. Rush on his own since we were yanked out on the stones.”